groupon/codeburner/docs/developer/api.md

 ***

 ## /api/stats
 The stats API provides overall statistics and history for everything done by Codeburner.
-If you want to pull statistics for an individual service, see [/api/service/{:id}/stats](#get-apiserviceidstats).
+If you want to pull statistics for an individual repo, see [/api/repo/{:id}/stats](#get-apirepoidstats).

 All times are passed as **JSON-encoded UTC**, and the data is generally structured to be easily mapped to a <a href="https://developers.google.com/chart/interactive/docs/reference#DataTable" target="_blank">Google Visualization DataTable</a> object.